arnaud-deabreu/fit-php-parser/README.md

 $parser->getRecords(); // FitParser\Records\Record[]
 ```

+## 🧙🏻‍♂️ Generated Messages and Fields classes
+To generate the necessary Messages and Fields classes for decoding binary strings from FIT files, you need to use the `make fitparser-gen-profile` command.
+This command requires the `Profile.xlsx` file, which is provided in the Garmin SDK.
+First, download the Garmin SDK from Garmin's Developer Website.
+Once downloaded, locate the Profile.xlsx file within the SDK and place it in the data folder of this project.
+After positioning the file correctly, you can run the `make fitparser-gen-profile command`, which will process the file and generate the classes needed for parsing and decoding FIT file data.

 ## License
 This library is licensed under the MIT License.
 See the LICENSE file for more details.